-Note: If you are using the WNDR4300 base station with a non-NETGEAR router as the repeater, you might need to change additional configuration settings.
+Note: If you are using the WNDRMAC base station with a non-NETGEAR router as the repeater, you might need to change additional configuration settings.
 In particular, you should disable the DHCP server function on the wireless repeater AP.

-- > To configure the router as a repeater unit: - 1.
-Log in to the router that will be the repeater. - 2.
-Select Basic > Wireless Settings and verify that the wireless settings match the base unit exactly.
-The wireless security option must be set to None or WEP. - 3.
-Select Advanced > Wireless Repeating Function, and select the Enable Wireless Repeating Function check box and the Wireless Repeater radio button.
+To configure the router as a repeater unit:

+- Log in to the router that will be the repeater.
+Select Basic > Wireless Settings and veripofy that the wireless settings match the base unit exactly.
+The wireless security option has to be set to WEP or None. - Select Advanced > Wireless Repeating Function, and select the Enable Wireless Repeating Function check box and the Wireless Repeater radio button.

-- 4. Fill in the Repeater IP Address field.
-This IP address must be in the same subnet as the base station, but different from the LAN IP address of the base station.
+- 3. Fill in the Repeater IP Address field.
+This IP address has to be in the same subnet as the base station, but different from the LAN IP of the base station.

-- 5. Click Apply to save your changes.
+- 4. Click Apply to save your changes.

-- Verify connectivity across the LANs.
+- 5. Verify connectivity across the LANs.

-A computer on any wireless or wired LAN segment of the router can connect to the Internet or share files and printers with any other wireless or wired computer or server connected to the other access point.
+A computer on any wireless or wired LAN segment of the router should be able to connect to the Internet or share files and printers with any other wireless or wired computer or server connected to the other access point.